bawdeveloppement/sbox-public-linux/README.md

 ---

-# s&box Linux – Toward a Multi-Platform Open-Source Engine
+# s&box – Toward a Multi-Platform Open-Source Engine

 s&box is a modern game engine built on Valve’s Source 2 and the latest .NET technologies.
 This repository expands on that foundation with an experimental, open-source effort led by **Baw Studios** to explore a truly multi-platform future for the engine.